-On policies and terms section, you can add the different terms and conditions and policies button on your WordPress website.
+In the policies and terms section, you can add the different terms and conditions and policies buttons on your WordPress website.
 Do the configuration as per your requirement and save the settings.
 Then, copy the given shortcode and paste it anywhere on your WordPress website.

 Step 9: User Data Settings

 This section will let you configure and add different types of request forms.
-The request forms include:
+The request forms include the following: